 M. Philip Guthrie was appointed to the board in 2015.
 He is chair of the bank’s audit committee and serves on the bank’s compensation committee.

 He is chief executive officer of Denham Partners LLC, a Dallas-based private investment firm, and chief executive officer of Neuro Holdings International LLC, a medical devices firm.
 He also has served as a director for Neuro Resources Group, a medical devices firm.
 Early in his career, he was chief financial officer of Southwest Airlines, and later served as chief financial officer of Braniff International during that airline's reorganization.
 He also was the managing director of Mason Best Co., a Dallas-based investment firm, for 10 years.
 He has served as chair, director or chief executive officer of several private and public financial service companies, both in banking and insurance.

 A Certified Public Accountant and a Chartered Global Management Accountant, Guthrie is audit committee–qualified under the guidelines of the Securities and Exchange Commission, the New York Stock Exchange and Nasdaq.
 He earned his bachelor's degree in accounting from Louisiana Tech University and his MBA from the University of Michigan.

 Guthrie is a stockholder of his family-managed 125-year-old livestock and crop operation in northern Louisiana.

-Dorothy Nichols was named to the board on May 1, 2019, as a board-appointed director.
-She serves on the bank’s audit and compensation committees.
+Dorothy Nichols was appointed to the board in May 2019.
+She is vice chair of the bank’s compensation committee, and serves on the bank’s audit committee.

 Prior to that, Nichols was an associate general counsel at the Federal Deposit Insurance Corporation.
 She began her government career in 1982 as a trial attorney with the Federal Home Loan Bank Board and the Federal Savings and Loan Insurance Corporation.
 She holds a bachelor’s degree in history from the University of Maryland and a doctorate in law from George Washington University.